 Influences from overseas saw the emergence of regional specialties in 16th century Britain.
 Traditionally Cumberland sausages contain 98% finely chopped pork and seasoned with salt, black pepper, nutmeg, marjoram, thyme, and sage.
 These days, the current PGI allows for as little as 80% pork and the addition of allergens such as rusk, spelt, soya & wheat.

-It's a sad fact, though the perception of our Great British sausages became one of popular ridicule.
-Thus giving rise to the term: British Banger - due to its tendency to explode.
-Skins would rupture due to pressure from absorbed water turning to steam.
+It's a sad fact, though the perception of our once Great British sausages had became one of ridicule.
+Thus, the rise of the Great British Banger - so named due to its explosive tendencies.
+Skins would rupture due to pressure from retained water turning to steam.
 Unfortunately, as the country began recovery from post-war food rationing.
-Traditional sausage makers led by the now-dissolved Dewhurst’s chain saw an opportunity.
-Hence, the inclusion of inflammatory cereal fillers was retained – Though this meant further ridicule and gave rise to the less than complimentary phrase - There are 3 types of Bread; White, Brown, and sausages.
-Alas, recipes that had evolved since the Roman occupation now at risk of being forgotten.
+Traditional sausage makers led by the now dissolved Dewhurst’s chain spotted an opportunity.
+Hence, inflammatory cereal fillers were commonplace.
+In turn, this meant further ridicule and gave rise to the less than complimentary phrase - There are 3 types of Bread; White, Brown, and sausages.
+Alas, recipes that had evolved since the Roman occupation were at risk of being lost forever.
 Though some evidence shows that bread had been used occasionally in sausage since the middle ages, it was out of necessity, a reserve of the poor in times of lack.
-In post-war Britain, the now infamous British bread sausage was born and here to stay – at least for a while!
+However, in post-war Britain, the infamous British bread, or cereal sausage was born and here to stay – at least for a while!

-Luckily, since the ’80s, the British Banger has seen something of a renaissance with small artisan producers rediscovering traditional recipes and introducing them back into local communities.
+Luckily, since the 1980's the Britains Bangers have seen something of a renaissance, small artisan producers rediscovering traditional recipes and introducing them back into local communities.
 Though progress was initially slow, due to the sheer volume of cheaper commodity sausages (mass-produced) flooding the UK market (driven primarily by consumer demand for cheaper food and shareholder dividends).
-Furthermore, there is no UK legislation to protect those original proper sausage recipes.
+Furthermore, there was no legislation to protect those original sausage recipes.
 Bread, wheat and cereal, soya, legumes & chemical additives have become synonymous with British Sausage.